 Induction heating offers several benefits compared to other heating options.
 Induction heating is extremely precise and consistent.
 It's fast, so it can lead to a reduction in process time.
 It also saves energy compared to many other heating processes.
 Another benefit is glue may be used with induction in the sealing process.

-Click here to learn about other bonding application processes that THE LAB at Ambrell has designed.
-And, if you have an application you'd like tested, contact THE LAB to take advantage of complimentary induction heating application testing from our expert applications team.
+If you have an application you'd like tested, contact THE LAB to take advantage of complimentary induction heating application testing from our expert applications team.